 4. What are the benefits of education?

-could be lifted out of poverty.
+could escape poverty if all adults had just two more years of schooling.
+If all adults completed secondary education, 420 million could be lifted out of poverty.
 But education isn’t just about living above the poverty line.
 It’s about quality of life, choices at work, and many other benefits, as listed below.

 Developing problem-solving skills

 The schooling system teaches a person how to make their own decisions by developing critical and logical thinking skills.
 This prepares children for adulthood when both big and small decisions become a constant part of their daily lives.

 For example: coming up with solutions to challenges in the community or planning how to provide for a family.

 Knowing how to read, write and do arithmetic is empowering.
 When a person can read, they can access endless learning and information.
 When they can calculate expenses and make a budget, they can start a small business.
 Paired with the ability to form opinions, literacy makes a person become more self-reliant, and gives them confidence.

 In an ideal world, there is no room for discrimination due to race, gender, religion, social class, or level of literacy.
 This is where the value of education comes to play.
 Through education, one can develop strong, well-considered opinions – and learn to respect the views of others.
 Many experts agree that education is a significant contributor to peace